Wouldn’t it be great if after publishing content on your website, the following could happen … just from your post address:

 Permalinks – Tips

-To get the most benefit out of using Permalinks, it’s important to set up your WordPress Categories correctly.
-If you do not have any categories set up, WordPress will use the default category (uncategorized).
+To get maximum benefit out of using Permalinks, remember to set up your WordPress Categories correctly.
+If you do not have any categories set up, adding a category tag to your permalink forces WordPress to use the default category (uncategorized).

-According to WordPress SEO plugin developer Joost de Valk, here are some points to keep in mind if you are wondering whether you should add categories to your permalinks or not:
+According to WordPress SEO expert Joost de Valk, here are some points to consider if you are wondering whether you should add categories to your permalinks or not:

-- If your category is short and descriptive (e.g. uses a relevant keyword or keyword phrase), you may want to add categories to your permalink.
+- If your category is short and descriptive (e.g. uses a relevant keyword or keyword phrase), you may want to use the category tag in your permalink.

 - If your post slug (the part of your URL that identifies your post) is too long, it can make your post URL harder to share and reduce the SEO benefit.